 In The Tribe you can't absolutely be sure what is being said, that is unless you're completely au fait with Ukrainian sign language.
-The film, about a gang of teenagers who ruthlessly rule the roost at a deaf school, is told entirely through sign without subtitles or voiceovers or even music to give you a sense of what is going on.
-You're left to interpret from the characters' interactions with each other, their body language and facial expressions.
+The film, about a gang of teenagers who ruthlessly rule the roost at a deaf school, is told entirely through sign, without subtitles or voiceovers or even music to give you a sense of what is going on.
+You're left to interpret meaning from the characters' interactions with each other, their body language and facial expressions.
 But you get the distinct impression that's what been said isn't particularly nice or sweet or wholesome.

 What drew you to using sign language?

 I felt deaf people have reached a certain different level of communication.
 They express emotions, they express feelings.
 It makes it a superior development in communications for human beings.
 But perhaps its not like that because I don't understand sign language but I was completely impressed and mystified by this and I felt I had to share my impression.

 Is there a connection between that level of expressiveness and the decision to make a teenage film, a time when all our senses are at their most heightened?

 I didn't think about it when I was creating the film but that's right, it's a film about the teenage years when a person's expression of their feelings can be more powerful than usual.
 I was paying homage to the silent movie too; when it was developing it was a bit young and fresh and mischievous too - like young people.
 That's another connection.

 The film is inspired by your own school experiences.
 I take it you didn't enjoy school?

 I hated it.
 In later years, I started liking school when we started smoking, drinking beers and going out with girls.
 I was exactly the same age as the characters in the film but generally I preferred to spend time in the cinema.